 5. Consider cover-ups when designing your initial art.
 No matter how perfectly late teens follow my suggestions, there’s a darn good chance they’ll want a change someday.
-Some tattoos are easier to cover than others.
+Some tattoos for teenagers are easier to cover than others.
 Go for one of those.

 [It goes without saying, you should help your teenager find a clean, safe, and reputable tattoo studio.]

 Just as with a discussion of sex, parents who calmly sit with their kids and go down this list of ideas create an environment of authentic choice.
 And the more teens or young adults feel they’re making a real choice, the more likely they are to make a good one.

 I recently celebrated my tattoo’s second birthday.
 We didn’t go out for ice cream or anything, but I did revel in the fact that I still don’t regret getting a silver dollar-sized doodle permanently etched into the skin over my hipbone.

 Make no mistake—my parents aren’t liberal hippies begging me to express myself by paying someone to repeatedly inject permanent ink into my skin.
 I think I caught them on a weird day or perhaps they thought I wouldn’t actually go through with it, but my mom signed the consent form and watched me shell out my summer job earnings to the artist as we discussed potential designs and placement based on the sketches I’d conveniently brought with me.
 My generally conservative parents had decided that I was old enough to make my own decision when it came to tattoos for their teenager, as long as I took responsibility and paid for it.